KristianNelson/KristianNelson.github.io/final_proposal.md

 ### Part 3

 To go above and beyond, I also want to try and incorporate some remote sensing into this project.
-I have never used a Thermal band form Landsat 8 and would like to download some imagery from around May 3, 2018 when Kilauea erupted, and use the Thermal band to show where the lava flowed across the island.
+I have never used a Thermal band from Landsat 8 and would like to download some imagery from around May 3, 2018 when Kilauea erupted, and use the Thermal band to show where the lava flowed across the island.